 ENSURING AVAILABILITY OF BUSINESS- CRITICAL ECM APPLICATIONS

-Turner’s biggest division is maintenance and turnarounds, which serves as a temp agency for the industrial segment.
-From performing maintenance work and project management, to hiring and assigning personnel, there is significant paperwork that goes along with these functions and ensuring up-time and availability on their Enterprise Content Management (ECM) systems is critical.
+Turner’s largest operations division, Maintenance and Turnarounds, employs thousands of people across the country.
+From performing maintenance work and project management, to hiring and assigning personnel, there is significant paperwork that goes along with the division’s day-to-day functions.
+Ensuring uptime and availability on their Enterprise Content Management (ECM) systems is critical.

 When users have a problem with any of their content applications, they turn to Steve Malik.
 As the ECM Solutions Manager, Malik manages a small team that oversees Turner’s IBM software stack, which includes FileNet and Datacap, as well as Kofax.